 #1 Monitor to Reduce Opportunity

-Having procedures, and policies in place to deter direct and indirect fraud within an organization is similar to taking a save driving course to lower car insurance premiums.
+Having procedures and policies in place to deter direct and indirect fraud within an organization is similar to taking a safe driving course to lower car insurance premiums.

 (Want to see some examples of concealment behaviors?
 Check out 9 Lies that Fraudsters Like to Tell)

-Here are a couple other things that organizations can do to reduce the risk of grant fraud:
+Here are two couple other things that organizations can do to reduce the risk of grant fraud:

 Lucy Morgan CPA, MBA